anjumanraut/cli-mcp-server/README.md

 ### Configuration

-To use this server with Claude, you need to update your Claude configuration to include the CLI MCP server.
+To use this server with Claude, you need to update your Claude configuration to include the Command server.

 Update your Claude configuration file (typically located at `~/.config/claude/claude_desktop_config.json` or `~/Library/Application Support/Claude/claude_desktop_config.json`) to include the following: